technicallySpeaking/technicallySpeaking.github.io/digressions.md

 ## IOT

+### Keg Stand

+Jeremy has been toiling away at one of man's greatest questions...
+"How much beer is in the keg?"
+Keg Stand is an awesome Arduino based monitoring system.
+When a new keg is tapped, you let the system know what it's called.
+The Untapped API then provides information about the beer of the week.
+Historically, a flow meter has monitored consumption and gave real-time status on the contents of the keg.
+Currently, Jeremy (unsatisfied with the quality of the data from the flow meter) has been working on updating the system to use weight based metrics instead.

 ### Rosie

 An Arduino powered IOT device that monitors temperature and humidity in a baby's room.
 It makes skin care recommendations based on conditions and enables easy repurchase.